marcocognetti/FrankaEmikaPandaDynModel/README.txt

      |__data: Contain the datasets used in the identification process and other data
      |__generate_joint_traj: Contains a set of tools for joint trajectory generation
      |__ConvertDynPars2VREP: Tool that converts the retrieved dynamic parameters according to the V-REP interface
+     |__dyn_model_panda: It contains the dynamical model of the Franka Emika Panda Robot in Matlab
 2) V-REP
      |_models/FrankaEmikaPanda.ttm: the dynamic model of the Franka Emika Panda robot in V-REP